A Frugal Homesteading Giveaway!

 Homesteading, whether on a rural farm or in an urban townhouse, is about living a more self-sufficient, sustainable lifestyle.
 And knowing how to save money is one of the keys for homesteading success.

-I’ve previously shared some of my favorite tips for saving money by… Continue reading
+I’ve previously shared some of my favorite tips for… Continue reading

 Kauai, Hawaii’s “garden isle,” boasts natural wonders like few have ever seen – dramatic cliffs, gaping chasms, and a mountaintop crater that is the rainiest place in the world.
 Kauai’s lush forests and valleys hold rare plant species found nowhere else on the planet.
 And wildlife abounds.